Private, In-Home Tutoring in Holden, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Holden students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Holden, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Wachusett Regional School District is a large district comprised of twelve schools and over 7,400 students.
 There are eight elementary schools, three middle schools, and a high school.
 The schools Davis Hill Elementary, Dawson Elementary, Mayo Elementary, Mountainview Middle School, and Wachusetts Regional High are located in Holden, MA.
 The towns of Paxton, Princeton, Sterling, and Rutland also encompass the district.
 The mission of WRSD is providing high-quality teaching for students to achieve academic excellence and social development in order to fulfill their potential.